 April 30, 2019 - Granada Gold Mine (TSX.V: GGM) (“Granada Gold” or the “Company”) announces the results of the 2019 Annual General Meeting of Shareholders (the “Meeting”) held on Friday April 26, 2019.

-The following individuals were elected directors of the Company: Frank J. Basa, Jacques F. Monette, Dianne Tookenay and Robert Setter.
-Shareholders also approved the re-appointment of McGovern, Hurley, Cunningham, Chartered Accountants as auditors of the Company, the continuation of the Company’s 10% rolling stock option plan and amendments to stock options previously granted to insiders.
+The following individuals were elected directors of the Company: Frank J. Basa, Jacques Monette, Dianne Tookenay and Robert Setter.
+Shareholders also approved the re-appointment of McGovern, Hurley, Cunningham, Chartered Accountants as auditors of the Company and the continuation of the Company’s 10% rolling stock option plan.

 About Granada Gold Mine Inc.

 Granada Gold Mine Inc. continues to develop the Granada Gold Property near Rouyn-Noranda, Quebec.
 Approximately 120,000 meters of drilling has been completed to date on the property, focused mainly on the extended LONG Bars zone which trends 2 kilometers east-west over a potential 5.5 kilometers of mineralized structure.
 The highly prolific Cadillac Break, the source of more than 75 million plus ounces of gold production in the past century, cuts through the north part of the Granada property.

 The Company is in possession of a mining permit required to commence the initial mining phase, known as the “Rolling Start”, which allows the company to mine up to 550 tonnes per day.
 Additional information is available at www.granadagoldmine.com .

 President and Chief Executive Officer

 Frank J. Basa, P. Eng., President and CEO at 1-819-797-4144 or

 Wayne Cheveldayoff, Corporate Communications, at 416-710-2410 or firstname.lastname@example.org